A Beginner’s Guide to Consuming Cannabis Edibles and Concentrates

 Lasting impact.

 One advantage to edibles is the effect lasts much longer than smoked weed.
-Edibles include concentrated cannabis oils or infused butters.
+Edibles include concentrated cannabis oils or infused butter.
 So, eating edibles on a full stomach will take longer to take effect.

 But, when they do, the high will last much longer than smoking, even as much as a full day.
-Wikileaf notes, “inhaled cannabis does not alter the delta-9-THC, but when cannabis is digested, the cannabinoid breaks down into 11-hydroxy-THC, a more psychedelic version of the chemical that passes the blood-brain barrier quicker than delta-9-THC does.”
+Wikileaf notes, "Inhaled cannabis does not alter the delta-9-THC, but when cannabis is digested, the cannabinoid breaks down into 11-hydroxy-THC, a more psychedelic version of the chemical that passes the blood-brain barrier quicker than delta-9-THC does."

 Read the label.

-You must study the detail to determine the strains, potency, and dosage that works for you.
+You must study the details to determine the strains, potency, and dosage that works for you.
 The label should confirm the manufacturing process and quality control.
-Only with a clear label can you determine the THC:CBD content and ratio.
+With a clear label, you can determine the THC: CBD content and ratio.

 Beginner's guide to consuming cannabis concentrates